Interested in joining?

 UMD students.
 Undergrads in the lab are actively working towards writing their honors thesis (e.g., ) and/or contributing a conference paper (e.g., ) or a specific section of a longer journal article, advised by me and/or a graduate student in the lab.
 Achieving this goal requires a substantial time commitment from us and the student; therefore, we require undergrads to register for research credits (CMSC 498A or CMSC 499A) the same semester they join the lab.
 Paid undergrad research positions during the summer are filled either by invitation, typically as follow-up to taking CMSC 498A/499A, or through the CAAR REU program.

 If you are interested in getting involved in research, we recommend you take CMSC 498Y or CMSC 702 because we advertise openings and recruit undergrad students from these courses.
 We also encourage you to email me to check if there are open undergrad positions.
-At that time, please send me the following materials:
+If so, I will ask you to send me the following materials:

 1. a 1-2 paragraph statement about your background, your research interests / why you want to join the lab, and your long-term goals